 This workshop introduces beginners to the creative and technical possibilities of digital photography through hand-on demonstrations, and instructor led photo practice.
 Take control of your camera and start taking better photos.
 It's perfect for someone who is new to digital photography or would like a refresher but may not be able to commit to one of our full six week courses.

-A digital single lens reflex camera (DSLR) or mirrorless camera with interchangeable lenses and manual settings (such as a Sony Alpha or Panasonic Lumix) is required.
+A digital single lens reflex camera (DSLR) or mirrorless camera with interchangeable lenses and manual settings is required.

-Please bring your fully charged camera, the instruction manual, and a notebook with you.
+Please bring your fully charged camera, the instruction manual, and a pen with you.

 HOW TO REGISTER & REFUND POLICY